 The Rathbones Folio Prize Mentorships scheme gives talented First Story alumni the opportunity to be mentored for one year by experienced, acclaimed writers from the Folio Academy.

-On a hot summer evening in July, our 2021/22 cohort gathered at the iconic London Library to read new work they have produced through the scheme, and celebrate their achievement alongside their mentors, family and friends.
+On 15 July our 2022/23 cohort gathered at the historic London Library to read new work they have produced through the scheme, and celebrate their achievement alongside their mentors, family and friends.

 About the scheme

 The mentorships scheme launched in 2017, as a high quality progression route exclusively for First Story participants who complete our intensive Young Writers Programme.
 Our partnership with Folio is an opportunity for talented young writers to pursue their creative writing ambitions, develop their craft and strengthen their voice, with one-to-one support from an established writer.